- 13 lessons teaching tin whistle ornamentation.

 In Tin Whistle Foundations, Kirsten covers cuts, taps, rolls and slides.
 If you’re ready for more advanced tin whistle ornamentation techniques head on over to Thomas Johnston’s Expert Whistle Skills #1.

 The course begins with how to play “the long roll” using the tune Paddy Taylor’s Jig.
 An exercise is taught to demonstrate how to play the rolls fluidly and percussively.
-Then the tutorials move on to teaching how to introduce variation, how to use slides, how to create the melodic cut, how to use triplets, syncopation and the “short roll”.
+Then the tutorials move on to teaching how to introduce tin whistle ornamentation variations like, how to use slides, how to create the melodic cut, how to use triplets, syncopation and the “short roll”.
 The tutor also includes a discussion on the different types of whistles because as your playing improves, you’ll demand more from your instrument.
 Breathing issues are also discussed as are methods to master the when and how of breath-taking while playing.

 All the above techniques are taught by means of a new tune per lesson, giving you a total of 13 new Irish traditional tunes to add to your, now growing, repertoire: